josephsieang/express-starter/README.md

   2. Open VS Code **Settings**.
   3. Search for `Prettier: Config Path` and set it to `.prettier.config.js`.

+---

+## Environment Configuration

+- Environment variables are managed in `src/config/env.ts`.
+- Read environment variables from a `.env` file using `dotenv` or similar libraries.
+- Update `.env` file with your configuration settings.
+Then update `src/config/env.ts` to load these variables.

+---

-🎯 Analogy: Express vs Angular Architecture
+## Analogy: Express vs Angular Architecture

 | Concept       | Express (Backend)            | Angular (Frontend)             | Purpose                                  |
 | ------------- | ---------------------------- | ------------------------------ | ---------------------------------------- |